 Martine Jacquot is a prolific writer who writes in French but can make presentations in either French or English.
-She has published 30 books so far (novels, poetry, short-stories, essays and novels for young readers).
+She has published over 30 books so far (novels, poetry, short-stories, essays and novels for young readers).

 She has been invited to many literary events across Canada and abroad, namely to Lafayette’s book festival during the 2nd World Acadian Congress in 1999, to Tunisia to attend a panel of women writers in 2000, the International Poetry Festival in Trois-Rivières, the Northrop Frye International Literary Festival and to the Paris Book Fair in 2004 and 2006.